 If you have a pressure regulator on your house then you get to take a little shortcut.
 On your pressure loss table you get to ignore the pressure loss for everything upstream of the pressure regulator.

 Installing a Pressure Regulator

 If you are planning to install a new pressure regulator be aware that there are two types sold.
-The one you want to use on your house will be made of bronze or brass, have a pressure adjustment screw so you can set the downstream pressure you want, and generally are pretty expensive.
+The one you want to use on your house will be made of bronze or brass, it should have a pressure adjustment screw so you can set the downstream pressure you want, and generally it’s going to be pretty expensive.
 If you need one for a sprinkler system I suggest it also be this more expensive type.
-There are also cheaper models that use a different principle to work, these cheaper ones are often used on drip irrigation systems.
-They are not adjustable, and not nearly as accurate and will often allow a damaging pressure surge to pass through them.
+There are also cheaper pressure regulator models that use a different principle to work.
+These cheaper pressure regulators are often used on drip irrigation systems.
+They are not adjustable, are not nearly as accurate, and will often allow a damaging pressure surge to pass through them.
 They typically are barrel-shaped and constructed of plastic.
 They will not have a adjustment screw or knob on them.

 Before you decide to take a shortcut and install a pressure regulator right before the valves so you can ignore pressure loss in the mainline, consider that the higher pressure may not be good for those upstream components.
 Generally I try to avoid pressures over 100 PSI in any portion of my sprinkler systems.
 I strongly recommend that you do likewise.
 Also remember that maximum water velocities also still apply to the mainline pipes, so you will still have to do the size calculations for the mainline.

 When placing a pressure regulator on an irrigation system I normally install it right after my main irrigation system shut-off valve at the place where I tapped into the water supply.
 Thus I have: